 Events at Pierre Bottineau Library

-Game Night: Thursdays, March 7, April 4, and May 2, 6-8 pm.
+Game Night: October 3 and 31, 6-8 pm.
 Invite your friends and play some of the library’s games or bring a favorite from home.
-Sponsored by the Friends of the Pierre Bottineau Library.
-Free, no registration required.
+Various games will be played.
+Sponsor: Friends of the Pierre Bottineau Library.
+Free, registration not required.